Last year, you were diagnosed with Acute Lymphoblastic Leukaemia.

 Today it is early February in 2020 and our family is adjusting to a new (quite shit) normal.
 We are all learning how to live with leukaemia; the hurricane that blasted through our lives in November.

-The first few months were so acute and difficult that writing down what was happening just wasn’t possible.
+The first few months were so acute, that writing down what was happening just wasn’t possible.
 But now the dust has settled a bit, there are many lovely friends and family (some near, and some far away) who are all asking about your progress.
 I want to be able to update them without sending fifty thousand slightly similar WhatsApp messages.

 And you.
 This is for you.
 One day, when (hopefully) you are beyond 2 years old, you may want to know what happened in more detail than just “yeah, you got really ill”.
-Your consultant assured us that you will not remember this experience.
+Your consultant has assured us that you will not remember this experience.
 We however, will be properly grey in a few months time.
-I’m seeing this site as a virtual time capsule from our past.

 There is likely to be a large dollop of me writing this for myself; as a mother trying to process what the hell is happening to her spirited little boy.
 So much has already gone by in a whirlwind that I can barely recall it all.
 I don’t want to forget.
 There may be swearing (but you are still definitely not allowed to copy that).